IN ASSUMPTIONE B. V. MARIAE. SERMO I. De gemina susceptione, Christi scilicet et Mariae.

-1. The Virgin today ascending the heavens in glory has unboubtedly heaped up the joys of the citizens above with rich increase.
-For this is she, whose cry of greeting makes even those still locked in their mothers' wombs leap for joy.
+1. The Virgin today ascending the heavens in glory has unboubtedly heaped up the joys of our fellow citizens above with rich increase.
+This is she, whose cry of greeting makes even those still locked in the wombs of their mothers leap for joy.
 And if the soul of a little one still unborn was melted when Mary spoke—what, think you, was the exultation of the heavenly host when they merited to hear her voice, and see her face, and enjoy her blessed presence?

 But, dear people, what occasion for celebration can we find in her Assumption, what cause for gladness, what matter for rejoicing?
 The whole universe is lit up with the presence of Mary, so much so that our heavenly fatherland itself now shines more brightly, illumined by the radiance of her virgin lamp.
 For her, thanksgiving and the voice of praise ring out on high—but we, it seems, should rather lament than cheer.
 For just as heaven exults in her presence, does it not follow, that this our lower world should mourn her absence?

-Nevertheless, let us cease from complaint, since here we have no continuing city but seek the one which Mary today attains in bliss.
-And if we are enrolled as citizens there, it is entirely fitting that, even in exile, even by the waters of Babylon, we remember that city, share its joys, partake in its happiness—above all the happiness which today gladdens the city of God with so overflowing an onrush that we too feel its dew fall over the earth.
-Our queen has gone ahead of us—she has gone ahead, and has been received in such great glory that her little servants may confidently follow their Mistress, crying, Draw us after you, let us run after the fragrance of your perfumes (Song of Solomon 1:1).
-Our exile has sent an advocate ahead of us, she who as mother of the Judge, and mother of mercy, will humbly and effectively transact the cause of our salvation.
+Nevertheless, let us cease from complaint, since here we have no continuing city but seek the one where Mary arrives in bliss today.
+And if we are enrolled as citizens there, it is entirely right that, even in exile, even by the waters of Babylon, we remember that city, share its joys, partake its happiness—above all the happiness which today gladdens the city of God with so overflowing an onrush that we too feel its dew fall over the earth.
+Our queen has gone ahead of us—she has gone ahead, and been taken up in such great glory that her little servants may confidently follow their Mistress, crying, Draw us after you, let us run after the fragrance of your perfumes (Song of Solomon 1:1).
+Our exodus has sent an advocate on ahead, she who as mother of the Judge, and mother of mercy, will humbly and effectively transact the cause of our salvation.

 2. Today our earth has aimed a precious gift into heaven, that by a blissful exchange of friendship things human may be joined in convenant to things divine, the earthly to the heavenly, the lowest to the highest.
 For she the finest and loftiest fruit of earth ascends whence the best is given, and perfect gifts descend.

-Ascending on high, the blessed Virgin will give these same gifts to men as well.
+Ascending on high, the blessed Virgin will give these gifts to men as well.
 Why would she not?
 She cannot lack the power, or the will.
 She is queen of the heavens, she is merciful—indeed, she is mother of the only begotten Son of God.
-And nothing else can so commend the greatness of her power or her mercy—or would the Son of God fail to honor to his mother?!
-Or do you doubt that the bowels of Mary have been entirely given over to the influence of Charity? bowels in which the very Love that is from God rested bodily for nine months.
+What else can so commend the greatness of her power or her mercy?—or would the Son of God fail to honor his mother?! and have not the bowels of Mary been entirely given over to the influence of Charity? bowels in which the very Love that is from God rested bodily nine months.

-3. And I say this for our sake, brothers, knowing that it is hard—so great is our need—to find that perfect Charity, not seeking its own, among us.
-But to keep silence a little while about the blessings we gain through her glorification—if we love her, we will be altogether glad simply because she goes to the Son.
+3. And I say this for our sake, brothers, knowing that it is hard—so great is our poverty—to find that perfect Charity, not seeking its own, among us.
+But to be silent a little while about the blessings we gain through her glorification—if we love her, we will be altogether glad simply because she goes to the Son.
 Surely, I say, we will be happy for her, unless perhaps—forbid it!—we be found entirely ungrateful to her who finds grace.

-Indeed, why is this gospel reading—in which we hear how a blessed woman receives the Savior—proclaimed today in the Churches of Christ?
-I think that she we celebrate is somewhat prized for just such a reception, nay, on account of its inestimable glory she too is known to be past prize.
-For who—though he speak with the tongues of men and angels—could fully explain how, the Holy Ghost coming over her, the Power of the Most High overshadowing her, the Word of God through Whom all things were made became flesh, and the Lord of majesty whom not the whole of creation can contain locked Himself within her virgin bowels, and became man?
+Indeed, why is this gospel reading—in which we hear how a blessed woman receives the Savior—proclaimed in the Churches of Christ today?
+Because she we celebrate is somewhat prized, I think, for just such a reception, nay, by its inestimable glory she too is known to be past prize.
+For who—though he speak with the tongues of men and angels—could fully unravel how, the Holy Ghost coming over her, the Power of the Most High overshadowing her, the Word of God through Whom all things were made became flesh, and the Lord of majesty whom not the whole of creation can contain locked Himself within her virgin bowels, and became a man?

-4. But who would suffice to think even this, how today the glorious queen of the universe stepped forth, and with how great a passion of devotion the multitude of heavenly legions came forth to meet her, with what songs she was led to the throne of glory—how with quiet face and cloudless countenance, how with glad embraces she was received by the Son and exalted over every creature, with that honor which was due so great a mother, found worthy of so great a Son?
+4. But who would suffice to think even this, how today the glorious queen of the universe walked forth, and with how great a passion of devotion the multitude of heavenly legions came forth to meet her, with what songs she was led to the throne of glory—how with quiet face and cloudless countenance, how with glad embraces she was welcomed by the Son and exalted above every creature with the honor what was due so great a mother, found worthy of so great a Son?

 Entirely blissful were the kisses she pressed on His suckling lips, when his mother cheered Him on her virgin lap.
 But, surely, happier still were those she received today in holy greeting, from the mouth of Him sitting at the right hand of the Father, as she ascended to the throne of glory, singing the wedding song, and saying, Let Him kiss me with the kiss of his mouth?
-Who will plumb the depths of the birth of Christ and the assumption of Mary?
+Who will fully unravel the birth of Christ and the assumption of Mary?
 For as she received grace beyond others on earth, so she wins singular glory in heaven.
 And if eye has not seen, nor ear heard, nor has it entered into the heart of man, what God has prepared for those who love him, who shall say what He has prepared for her who brought Him forth and—as all know—loved Him beyond all others?
-Happy, surely, is Mary, and many times happy, whether when she welcomes the Savior, or when she is welcomed by Him: In both we must marvel at the dignity of the Virgin mother; in both we must embrace God's free bestowal of Majesty.
+Happy, surely, is Mary, and many times happy, whether when she welcomes the Savior, or when she is welcomed by Him: In both we marvel at the Virgin mother's worthiness; in both we must embrace God's free bestowal of His majesty.

 Sermon II.
 On Cleaning, Adorning, Filling the house.